Eric Caine, 24, and Aaron Patterson

 In 2009, the Exoneration Project at the University of Chicago’s School of Law filed an Amended Petition for Post-Conviction Relief, asserting that Caine’s confession was coerced and introducing new evidence of misconduct by the officers who interrogated him.
 The petition also introduced new evidence identifying the true perpetrators.

 On March 16, 2011, 25 years after his conviction, the state of Illinois dismissed all charges against Caine and Cook County Circuit Court Judge William Hooks ordered his release.
 Caine was released the following day – the same day that former Chicago Police Lieutenant Jon Burge, who had led the police unit that tortured Patterson, Caine and many others, entered prison after being found guilty of perjury and obstruction of justice related to the torture of criminal suspects.
+In July 2013, Caine settled a federal lawsuit against the Chicago Police Department for $10 million.

 — Center on Wrongful Convictions